Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: General Formalism

 where $k_n$ is the wave number of the NOLs with their strengths $\gamma_1$ and $\beta_1$ respectively.
 Time varying Raman frequency $\Omega(t)$ in Eq. (\ref{eq1}) is given by

 Here $\Omega_1$ and $\omega$ stand for the amplitude and frequency of $\Omega(t)$.

-The system in Eq. (\ref{eq1}) supports matter-wave solitons for $k_s \rightarrow 0$ and $\Omega(t) \rightarrow 0$.
-It is also shown that SOC-BEC can support matter wave solitons.
+Eq. (\ref{eq1}) supports matter-wave solitons for $k_s \rightarrow 0$ and $\Omega(t) \rightarrow 0$.
+In the recent past, it is shown that SOC-BEC can support matter wave solitons\cite{r11,r19}.
 However, the nature of soliton depends on the relative values of $\Omega_0$ and $k_s$.
-For $ k_s^2<\Omega_0$ (say, region I) it gives bright solitons solution\cite{r11,r19}.
-Keeping the similarity with shape of solution, we adopt
+In this work we consider the case $ k_s^2<\Omega_0$ where it permits bright solitons solution.
+Thus, keeping the similarity with shape of solution, we adopt

 as trial solutions of the system to work within the framework of variational approach.
-Here $A_j$, $x_c $, $w $, $k_j $ and $ \phi_j $($j=a,b$) are time dependent variational parameters which represent respectively amplitude, center of mass, width, wave number and phase respectively.
-We obtain the following Lagrangian density from Eq.(\ref{eq1}) using inverse variational approach.
+Understandably, the norm $N=\int\left(|\psi_a|^2+|\psi_b|^2\right)\,dx=(N_a+N_b)$.
+Here $N_j$, $x_0 $, $w $, $k_j $ and $ \phi_j $($j=a, b$) are time dependent variational parameters which represent respectively number of particles, center of mass, width, wave number and phase respectively.
+The variational ansatzs in Eq.(\ref{eq1}) are so chosen that they represent spatially overlapped spin-up and spin-down solitons since, for SU(2) atomic interaction, the two-component solitons prefer mixed phase \cite{r20,r21}.